damienbod/OAuthClientAssertionsPerInstance/OAuth_first_party_adapted_draft.md

 ### Authorization Challenge Request

 The Endpoint uses standard OAuth API best practices.
-No security changes are make to this endpoint from the existing OAuth standards.
+No security changes are made to this endpoint from the existing OAuth standards.

 Sender-Constrained Tokens SHOULD be used.
 The request body can be anything depending on the application authorization requirements.